Home | Stories and Essays

 wasn't going to be a great poet or a legendary writer.
 I wouldn't lead

 revolutions, and I wouldn't compose extraordinary music.
-I was only a guy who had
+I was only a guy who

-characters in these 12 stories of Mexican-American life just north of the
+the characters in these 12 stories of Mexican-American life just north of the

 border.
 Typical themes of love, death, coming-of-age

-and family life drive the narratives, but the El Paso setting lends them
+and family life drive the narratives, but the

 ---Publishers Weekly